jpype-project/jpype/doc/userguide.rst

 Because Java strings are in fact just pointers to blob of bytes they are actually slightly less than a full object in some JVM implementation.
-This is somewhat of a violation of the OO principle never take something away by inheritance.
+This is a violation of the Object Orients (OO) principle, never take something away by inheritance.
 Unfortunately, Java is a frequent violator of that rule, so this is just one of those exceptions you have to trip over.
-Therefore, certain operations such as using a string as a threading control for notify or wait may lead to unexpected results.
-If you are thinking about using a Java string in synchronized statement then remember it isn't really an object and chose some other object.
+Therefore, certain operations such as using a string as a threading control with ``notify`` or ``wait`` may lead to unexpected results.
+If you are thinking about using a Java string in synchronized statement then remember it is not a real object.

 Java strings have a number of additional functions beyond a normal object.

 Length
   Java strings have a length measured in the number of characters required to represent the string.
-Encoding of extends Unicode characters counts for double for the purpose of counting characters.
+Extended Unicode characters count for double for the purpose of counting characters.
 The string length can be determined using the Python ``len(str)`` function.

 Indexing